-This article focuses on the Fannie Mae-Freddie Mac Condo guidelines on conventional loans.
+This guide focuses on the Fannie Mae-Freddie Mac Condo guidelines on conventional loans.
 These guidelines enable eligible borrowers to secure conventional condominium loans with a down payment as low as 3%.
-Condominiums have seen a surge in popularity in recent years, attracting various demographics, including seniors, millennials, and single, non-married individuals.
 One of the primary draws of condominiums is their low-maintenance nature compared to single-family homes.
+Tanhia Romero, NMLS 489760, is a loan originator at Gustan Cho Associates and an associate contributing editor at GCA Mortgage Forums, and says the following:

+Low maintenance on condos appeals to homeowners who travel frequently or leave their residences unattended for extended periods, as condos offer added security.
 It’s important to note that purchasing a condo involves certain risks, which lenders acknowledge through additional loan-level pricing adjustments, resulting in higher interest rates than single-family homes.
 In this blog, we will explore the particular standards and instructions given by Fannie Mae and Freddie Mac for buying condominiums with conventional loans.
 In this guide, we will cover Fannie Mae-Freddie Mac condo guidelines on conventional loans.

 Understanding Fannie Mae-Freddie Mac Condo Guidelines